IN THIS ARTICLE

 As in most emerging fields, it’s important to keep in mind the bigger picture when learning ML from scratch.
 It is not enough to grasp just the basics of a programming language—you need to learn about the different tools and packages that are specific to ML/data science.
 For example, if you are learning Python, you will need to gain a solid understanding of data analysis, manipulation, and visualization tools in pandas and NumPy.

 If you prefer to learn as you go, instead of decoding algorithms from the ground up, you should focus on the applications of functions and algorithms in the scikit-learn library.
-You can then move on to topics like deep learning and neural networks, which are some of the most sophisticated fields in the industry.
+You can then move on to learning topics like deep learning and neural networks, which are some of the most sophisticated fields in the industry.

 As you further diversify your portfolio and dive into specializations, consider how your expertise can generate value for an organization.
 And consider getting involved in a community-driven learning system, such as competitive coding.
 This will help you keep pace with the most in-demand skills and the latest advancements in the industry.